-So many of the blogs I read and podcasts I listen to laud owning rental property as a path to wealth.
-If I pass up this opportunity, am I doing it because of fear of the unknown or because it genuinely is a poor move financially?
+So many of the blogs I read, and podcasts I listen to, laud owning rental property as a path to wealth.
+If I pass up this opportunity, am I doing it because of fear of the unknown?

 The Best Option For Me

 After putting a lot of thought into it, I decided not to rent out my unit.
 Interestingly, this is not because I am as opposed to being a landlord as I used to be.

 What I realized, however, is that this particular unit is not the unit for me to start with.
 First, the building wasn’t built particularly well.
 After a large special assessment a few years ago that covered the costs of a major repair, the building is structurally sound but I worry other problems will crop in the future.
 Also, while the values have inched up in since 2015, I think they will flatten out in the coming years as interest rates rise.